travisricks/algorithms-meetup/higherOrder-1/2-pass-in-a-function.md

 ## Summary

-Create a function which takes two arguments: a value and a function.
+Create a function which takes a value and another function as arguments.
-The function should return the result of the function called with the value as an argument.
+It should return the results of the argument function called with the value.

 ## Input

-Your input will be a value (integer, string, boolean) and a function.
+Your input will be a value (i.e. integer, string, or boolean) and a function.

 ## Example 1